kparkov/kparkovs-awesome/dotfiles/README.md

 Make sure that you have `git` installed (git bash on Windows) before running this install.

-This will initialize a [bash-it](https://github.com/Bash-it/bash-it) environment.
 It is designed for idempotency, so you can run it each time you want to update it.

 To install in git bash, run